We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 eBay offers two mobile apps: the main ‘eBay Marketplace‘ app, which can be used by both shoppers and merchants to buy and sell on the platform; and a dedicated app for buying and selling vehicles and car parts, ‘eBay Motors.’

 When you scan a product’s barcode, all of the product details are automatically added to your eBay listing.
-This means you don’t have to manually enter every single product detail for every single listing.
-It is a huge time saver.
+This means you don’t have to manually enter every single product detail for every single listing (a huge time saver).

 eBay’s app also includes some handy image editing functionality too, including a background removal tool.

-In terms of reviews of the main Shopify and eBay apps, they both score well with users: the main Shopify app is rated 4.5 out of 5 on the iOS app store and 4 on the Google Play store; while the eBay app scores 4.3 and 4.7 among iOS and Android users respectively.
+In terms of reviews of the main Shopify and eBay apps, they both score well with users: the main Shopify app is rated 4.6 out of 5 by iOS users and 4.3 by Android users; the eBay app is rated 4.8 out of 5 by by iOS users, and 4.7 out of 5 by Android ones.

 Shopify vs eBay conclusion